-11. Truck to Marine Vessel Transfer
+Truck to Marine Vessel Transfer

 The procedures and action portrayed in this section represent current petroleum industry practices for the transfer of refined petroleum products in marine environments.
-For detailed information, refer to the Tank Truck to Marine Vessel Oil Transfer Procedures, a joint industry/government document, which is posted on the Canadian Coast Guard - Pacific Region web site at:
+For detailed information, refer to the Tank Truck to Marine Vessel Oil Transfer Procedures, a joint industry/government document, which can be obtained by contacting the Canadian Fuels Ottawa office.